Do You Need An Ankle or Calf Leash For A Paddle Board?

 2. Ankle leash

-The ankle leashes are very common and they come with most boards.
-Like their counterparts the knee leashes, even these ones are very useful in open water stand up paddle boarding.
+The ankle leashes are very common, and they come with most boards.
+Like their counterparts the knee leashes, even these are very useful in open water paddleboarding.
 The leash attachment is narrower because it is supposed to go to the ankle.

 3. Quick-release leash